Edibles vs Smoking Cannabis

 Weaknesses of Edibles

-Edibles are best suited for experienced cannabis consumers who know their dose tolerance, medical patients needing long-duration symptom control, individuals who cannot or prefer not to inhale, and those who prioritize discretion.
+Experienced consumers who know their dose tolerance, medical patients needing long-duration symptom control, individuals who cannot or prefer not to inhale, and those prioritizing discretion.
 Start with 2.5–5 mg THC and wait a full two hours before considering an additional dose.
+When in doubt, “start low and go slow” is not just a cliché — it is the single most important harm reduction principle for edible consumption.

 Deep Dive: Smoking Cannabis